betatim/social-impact-teaser/README.md

 # Try it out

 You can try part of the material out live, in the cloud.
-Simply clicking on the binder badge:
+Simply click on the binder badge:

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/wildtreetech/social-impact-teaser)